noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/context.md

    - Furthermore there are a series of flags that are stored within the application context:
      - is_delegate_call: Denotes whether the current call is a delegate call.
 If true, then the storage contract address will be the address of the sender.
      - is_static_call: This will be set if and only if the current call is a static call.
 In a static call, state changing altering operations are not allowed.
-     - is_contract_deployment: This will be set if and only if the current call is the contract's constructor.

 ### Header